Admission arrangements for 2021/22

-- Children who appear to the Acorn Trust to have been in state care outside of England and ceased to be in state care as a result of being adopted.2
+- Children who appear to the Epworth Education Trust to have been in state care outside of England and ceased to be in state care as a result of being adopted.2

 - Children whose older brothers or sisters attend the school and will still be there at the time of admission.